Pokevan8162/OpSysThreadsProject/README.md

 The logical addresses have a page number and offset consisting of the last 8 bits respectfully We will have 256 frames of 2^8 bytes.
 However, only 16 or 2^4 entries in TLB.

+Steps:

+1. Read address from addresses.txt
+2. Translate that address from logical to physical with TLB and page table
+3. Find that address in .bin file
+4. Output the contents at that address